canonical/k8s-snap/docs/src/snap/reference/bootstrap-config-reference.md

 # Bootstrap configuration file reference

-A YAML file can be supplied to the `k8s bootstrap` command to configure and customise the cluster.
+A YAML file can be supplied to the `k8s join-cluster` command to configure and customise the cluster.
 This reference section provides the format of this file by listing all available options and their details.
 See below for an example.